 The basic rule of tips, under federal and Arizona law, is that they belong to the employee, not the employer.
 Employers may not require employees to hand over their tips unless one of these exceptions applies:

 Arizona law allows employers to claim a tip credit of $3 an hour.
-This means tipped employees can be paid as little as $7 an hour (for 2017), as long as they earn enough in tips to bring their compensation up to at least $10 an hour, total.
+This means tipped employees can be paid as little as $7.50 an hour, as long as they earn enough in tips to bring their compensation up to at least $10.50 an hour, total.
 If an employee doesn’t make at least $3 an hour in tips, the employer must cover the difference.

 For employees who do other types of work in addition to the work for which they receive tips, the employer can claim a tip credit only for the hours spent on tipped work.
 For example, if a waitress works a six-hour table shift, then spends two more hours cleaning the restaurant after closing time, Arizona law requires the employer to pay her at least the full minimum wage for the two hours she spends on non-tipped duties.
 It may claim the tip credit only for the six hours she spends actually waiting tables.